rdmagruder/opencap-processing/README.md

     - The code was tested with the 2017, 2019, and 2022 Community editions.
 2. **Linux only**: Install OpenBLAS libraries
     - `sudo apt-get install libopenblas-base`
+3. **MacOs**: As of now this workflow is not supported on Mac computers with Apple Silicon.
+May work on a Mac with intel processor.

 ## Examples
 - Run `example.py` for examples of how to run kinematic analyses